This article originally appeared on VICE Australia.

 The Attorney General said the state is owed over $350 million dollars in unpaid fines, so there has to be consequences for not paying.
 The price on Miss Dhu's life was pocket change in comparison.
 Aboriginal and Torres Strait Islander Social Justice Commissioner, Mick Gooda, told VICE that it's understood she was in custody for $1000 in unpaid fines.

 "The cost of Miss Dhu's death is far greater," said Gooda.
 He told VICE that jail should always be the last resort, and deaths in custody "continue to devastate Aboriginal and Torres Strait Islander families and communities" almost three decades after the Royal Commission.

 The Western Australian Shadow Minister for Aboriginal Affairs, Ben Wyatt, echoed these sentiments to VICE.
 He said the government's policy of locking people up for unpaid fines amounts to a revolving door for Aboriginal people.
 "If we are not going to offer alternatives to enforcement beyond jail, then we are going to effectively have a permanent underclass of Aboriginal people in particular who will be in and out of imprisonment simply to pay off outstanding fines", he said.

-Ms Dhu’s death isn’t the only case that’s challenged Western Australia’s ability to protect human life.
-Her death comes six years after respected elder Mr Ward died after being locked for four hours in an unairconditioned prison van in the state’s searing summer heat.
-Over in NSW, there’s also anger about another Aboriginal man who died in custody after driving without a valid licence.
+Ms. Dhu's death isn't the only case that's challenged Western Australia's ability to protect human life.
+Her death comes six years after respected elder Mr. Ward died after being locked for four hours in an un-airconditioned prison van in the state's searing summer heat.
+Over in NSW, there's also anger about another Aboriginal man who died in custody after driving without a valid license.

-Ms Dhu’s death is being investigated by the Internal Affairs Unit of the Western Australian Police.
+The Internal Affairs Unit of the Western Australian Police is investigating Ms. Dhu's death.
 A report is being prepared for the coroner.